karmake2/karmake2.github.io/_pages/about.md

  <tr>
     <td style="border: none;" align="left" width="500"> <img src="images/ResearchInterest.png" alt="" /></td>
     <td style="border: none;" align="center"><span style="color:red; font-size:17px">
-    	1. Champion in "Food for Thought" first interim NLP challenge hosted by Coleridge Initiative in collaboration with USDA. <a href="https://coleridgeinitiative.org/food-for-thought/news/">News</a><br/><br/>
+    	1. Champion in "Food for Thought" first and second interim NLP challenge hosted by Coleridge Initiative in collaboration with USDA. <a href="https://coleridgeinitiative.org/food-for-thought/news/">News</a><br/><br/>
 	2. I am not hiring MS students, if you are interested in Ph.D., directly apply to the program and then send me an email.<br/><br/>
     </span>
     </td>